Written by Ginger Warder, Author of “Fido’s Virginia”, for the 2020 Virginia is for Lovers Travel Guide

 Relax on the Rappahannock River at the Tides Inn, where you can take a sail, play croquet on the lawn or explore the charming Northern Neck town of Irvington.
 A favorite summer retreat for locals, the Tides Inn’s Pampered Paws program greets four-legged guests with beds, bowls and a doggie biscuit barrel – the “pawfect” way to recharge while exploring Virginia’s River Realm.

-The historic Stonewall Jackson Hotel is located in the heart of downtown Staunton within walking distance of the shops, restaurants and the Woodrow Wilson Birthplace.
+The historic Hotel 24 South is located in the heart of downtown Staunton within walking distance of the shops, restaurants and the Woodrow Wilson Birthplace.
 The beloved president grew up with a greyhound named Mountain Boy and brought his love of animals to the White House, where he kept a herd of sheep to keep the lawn trimmed.
-The Stonewall Jackson Hotel also loves animals and welcomes dogs with no weight or size limits to enjoy this elegantly restored 1928 gem.
+The Hotel 24 South also loves animals and welcomes dogs with no weight or size limits to enjoy this elegantly restored 1928 gem.